Marc-Berg/node-red-contrib-iobroker/README.md

 ⚠️ This package is designed for **external** Node-RED installations.
 It allows independent Node-RED instances to communicate with ioBroker.
 Install this package in your existing Node-RED setup to connect to ioBroker.

+💡 For simpler installation: In most cases, it's easier to use the ioBroker Node-RED adapter if you prefer a straightforward setup.

 ## Features

 - **Real-time WebSocket communication**